ameya81/pDAC/README.md

 | INL | Integral Non Linearity | - | - | - | LSB |
 | DNL | Differntial Non Linearity | - | - | - | LSB |

 Intergral Non-linearity(INL): INL is the deviation of the input-output characteristic from the ideal transfer characteristic.
 It is the deviation form the line connecting zero voltage and full scale voltage.
-The INL for the IP is shown below and can be found [here](https://github.com/nvshinde/pDAC/tree/master/prelayout/linearity.ods)
+The INL for the IP is shown below and can be found [here](https://github.com/nvshinde/pDAC/tree/master/prelayout) in linearity.ods spreadsheet.

 Differential Non-Linearity(DNL): DNL is the deviation between two adjacent output voltage levels that a DAC outputs.
 It is the maximum deviation of the output steps from the ideal output step value.
-The DNL for the IP is shown below and can be found [here](https://github.com/nvshinde/pDAC/tree/master/prelayout/linearity.ods)
+The DNL for the IP is shown below and can be found [here](https://github.com/nvshinde/pDAC/tree/master/prelayout) in in linearity.ods spreadsheet.

 # Open-Source EDA Tools used
 ### `Ngspice`